prithvi2226/Leetcode/Recursion-Foundation/README.md

 Explanation: "amanaplanacanalpanama" is a palindrome.*

-So we would use the same concept as we used in reversing the array of numbers
+So we would use the same concept as we used in reversing the array of numbers But we will check with strings instead of array elements!!